paulovitorzeferino/silver-journey/README.md

 * Jquery
 * Boostrap 4

-We also did dockerization of this application.
-You can check the configuration in the file:
+# Docker
+This application is dockerized.
+You can check two files regarding this configuration:

 * Dockerfile
 * docker-compose.yml